JunliZhao1/junlizhao1.github.io/_pages/research.md

 (Revise and Resubmit at *Management Science*)

-We analyze how the advancement of AI affects the task allocation and the rents of finance workers.
+We analyze how advancements in AI affect the task allocation and rents of finance workers.

 <br />